 Seaton Down Hoard coin, nummus commemorating Constantinopolis

 A nummus of the type that weighed 1/132 of a pound.
-It is one of 57 similar coins from the Seaton Down Hoard made around AD 330-335 in Lyon, modern France, and issued by the House of Constantine.
+It is a single coin from the Seaton Down Hoard made around AD 330-335 in Rome, modern Italy, and issued by the House of Constantine.
+Up until the mid 3rd Century AD, almost all of the coinage in Britain was produced in Rome.
+This changed after the reforms of Diocletian, after which most of Britain’s coinage came from the closer mints of Trier, Arles and Lyon.

 It is a commemorative issue coin celebrating the foundation of Constantine I’s brand new capital of the Eastern half of the Empire, with Rome remaining the capital of the West.
 Constantinopolis later became Byzantium and is now Istanbul in modern Turkey.
 The front of the coin depicts the personification of Constantinopolis.
 The image on the reverse depicts Victory, a very common image on coinage, as a symbol of military success.
 She is easily identifiable by her wings.